spenserblack/from-ascii/README.md

 This converts ASCII art to an image.
 Still a work-in-progress, search for `TODO` to see all that's left to be done.

+Note that this does *not* act similarly to taking a screenshot.
+If you need behavior like that, check out [textimg][textimg].
+Instead, this treats characters in ASCII art as *pixels.*

 ## How it works

 When a character is encountered, it is treated like a pixel.
 Most characters have 100%